bigsnarfdude/A3/README.md

 The A3 pipeline consists of three main components:

 1. **Data Generation Agent**: Takes a seed example of unsafe behavior and adaptively generates hypotheses about what triggers the unsafe behavior.
 For each hypothesis, it creates both harmful queries (expected to trigger unsafe behavior) and benign counterparts (legitimate queries that should be answered normally).
+The benign queries are used to prevent elevation in false positive responses.

-2. **Finetuning Agent**: Performs iterative Supervised Fine-Tuning (SFT) with LoRA, adaptively selecting hyperparameters and data weightings based on validation performance.
+2. **Finetuning Agent**: Performs Supervised Fine-Tuning (SFT) with LoRA and automatically selects hyperparameters and data weightings based on validation performance.
 The agent balances reducing unsafe behavior against preventing catastrophic forgetting.

 3. **Experiment Log**: A central document that tracks all hypotheses, their success rates, and training results.
 This enables the agent to make informed decisions about data generation and training strategies.